 An in-depth treatment of the economics and financial management and administration of all employee benefits: health care, insurance, retirement income, family-care benefits, executive incentive plans, and other compensation provided as a service or contingent financial package to employees.
 Detailed international comparisons of health care and retirement systems are included.
-ILRLE 444 Modern European Economic History Spring.
-4 credits.
-Prerequisite: ILRLE 240 or equivalent.
-G. Boyer.
-An introduction to the economic development of Europe from 1500 to 1939.
-Topics covered include: the establishment of an institutional framework supporting economic growth in early modern Europe; the causes of the first industrial revolution in Great Britain; the effects of industrialization on workers' living standards; the spread of industrialization to the major continental powers-France, Germany, Austria-Hungary, and Russia; and the economic causes and effects of the First World War ILRLE 445 Women in the Economy (also Econ 457) Fall.
+ILRLE 445 Women in the Economy Fall.
 4 credits.
 Prerequisite ILRLE 240 or equivalent.